Local Travel Experts

 La Ribera

 La Ribera is one of the districts in Barcelona, Spain.
 This district has a big port and warehouses nearby.
-It also has a mixed trad industry and residential areas that make it unique and exciting.
+It also has a mixed trade industry and residential areas that make it unique and exciting.

 Cost: Free to visit